-Why The New German Chancenkarte Is Problematic – Germany is slowly changing for the better and taking more concrete actions to make immigration to the country much easier than it was before.
-If the country wants to attract skilled workers and the worker shortage problem continues to worsen with time, change is urgently needed.
+Germany is slowly changing for the better and the government is taking more concrete actions to make immigration to the country much easier than it was previously.
+Change is urgently needed if the country wants to attract skilled workers, especially with an ever-worsening worker shortage problem at hand.

-Not only are they moving to make getting German citizenship easier, but they are also planning to change the laws to allow people to hold dual citizenship as well.
-Citizenship will go a long way to improve your life in Germany as you’ll be eligible to vote, have freedom of movement in the labor market, and more.
+Not only are they moving to make getting German citizenship easier, they are planning to amend existing laws to allow people to hold dual citizenship as well.
+Citizenship will go a long way to improve your life in Germany as you’ll be eligible to vote, have freedom of movement in the labor market, and so much more.

 THE NEW GERMAN CHANCENKARTE